Bradshaw, Greater Manchester: Governance

 In 1837, Bradshaw joined with other townships and civil parishes in the area to form the Bolton Poor Law Union and took joint responsibility for the administration and funding of the Poor Law and building a workhouse.
 In 1866, Bradshaw was given the status of a civil parish in its own right.

 In 1894, Bradshaw became part of the Bolton Rural District which took responsibility over matters such as planning, council housing, and playgrounds and cemeteries.
 The Rural District was dissolved in 1898 and its civil parishes were incorporated into various local authorities.
-As a result, Bradshaw became part of the Turton Urban District.
+As a result, on 30 September 1898 Bradshaw parish was abolished and merged with Turton and became part of the Turton Urban District.
+In 1891 the parish had a population of 647.